 Typhoid

-For further information on this vaccine please visit the Typhoid information page.
+For further information on this vaccine, please visit the Typhoid vaccination page.

-Both Hepatitis A and Typhoid vaccinations can be administered in one shot, and this lasts for a number of years once given.
+Both Hepatitis A and Typhoid vaccinations can be administered in one shot, and once given, they last for several years.
 We recommend you ask the Travel Vaccination Clinic about getting vaccinated against Hepatitis A and Typhoid, as well as taking food safety precautions and avoiding water that has not been boiled or treated (unless bottled) during your stay.

-Practicing good food hygiene and hand washing etc will also help protect you against other food and water borne diseases during your stay in Cambodia.
+Practicing good food hygiene, hand washing, and other hand-washing techniques will also help protect you against other contaminated food and water-borne diseases during your stay in Cambodia.

 Hepatitis B

 Hepatitis B might be contracted if you meet a new partner in Cambodia, get a tattoo or piercing or undergo cosmetic medical procedures.
-The disease can be contracted through sexual contact, or exposure to needles or bodily fluids so the vaccine is highly recommended for anyone who might undertake activities that put them at risk of contracting Hepatitis B. This includes avoiding medical procedures where equipment does not appear to be sterilized.
+The disease can be contracted through sexual contact or exposure to needles or bodily fluids, so the vaccine is highly recommended for anyone who might undertake activities that put them at risk of contracting Hepatitis B. This includes avoiding medical procedures where equipment does not appear to be sterilised.

 Malaria